reframejs/reframe/docs/overview.template.md

 npm install react
 ~~~

-4. Finally, We run the CLI:
+4. And finally, we run the CLI:

 ~~~shell
 cd ~/tmp/reframe-playground/